sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ### 1.19 Check DPU status and Link after power off reboot

 #### Steps
- * Adding to the existing test case: https://github.com/sonic-net/sonic-mgmt/blob/master/tests/platform_tests/test_power_off_reboot.py
+ * Power cycle the testbed using PDU controller.
  * If the testbed is smartswitch and not in dark mode, add the dpu status check and connectivity.
  * Use `config chassis module startup <DPU_NUMBER>` to power on the DPUs.
  * Use `show chassis modules status` to check status of the DPUs.
+ * Append to the existing test case: https://github.com/sonic-net/sonic-mgmt/blob/master/tests/platform_tests/test_power_off_reboot.py

 #### Verify in
  * Switch